LEIFTECH First Day Learning Process

 It doesn’t take a strong push or a ton of speed to get started.
 Over time you’ll learn that simply stepping on the board in a forward motion is enough to do a rolling start.
 If you find the board yawing on the push, then just dig into your heel edge to keep the board going straight during the push.

-Try to ride while putting the least amount of weight on your edges.
+Try to ride while putting the least amount of weight on your edges - LEIF riders live balanced on the center drive wheels.
 Put just enough weight to make your carve turn and smoothly transition to the opposite edge.
-It is important to learn this before trying to slide!
+It is important to learn this skill before trying to slide!

 The most important part of learning to slide is to really visualize the snow beneath you and do your best to use your snowboarding muscle memory.
 Doing this is tough because your brain fights it and tries to make you ride like a skateboard – but if you can get into your snowboarding muscle memory even for a moment, it just magically works.